-For example, one of the more common compulsions sufferer repeated of the OCD is hand People are known to wash their hands washing. hundreds and hundreds of times a day, driven by a fear that if they failed to do this, they would attract a disease and die.
+For example, one of the more common compulsions of the OCD sufferer is repeated hand washing.
+People are known to wash their hands hundreds and hundreds of times a day, driven by a fear that if they failed to do this, they would attract a disease and die.
 During therapy, patients in this study were systemically placed at a sink but not allowed to wash.
-At the same time, they were encouraged to guestion their fears and challenge their deep-seated beliefs.
+At the same time, they were encouraged to question their fears and challenge their deep-seated beliefs.
 Gradually, after months of similar sessions, the compulsions faded.